FelixHohne/DataVisualization/README.md

 ### Abstract

-A personal project over a winter break to learn and use Python's pandas and matplotlib data visualization libraries.
-For the source code to generate these visuals, please see the respective jupyter notebooks.
+A personal project over a winter break to learn and use Python's pandas and matplotlib data visualization libraries using various real-world datasets.
+For the source code to generate these visuals, please see the respective jupyter notebooks in their respective folders.

 ___